baricadr/baricadr/README.md

 ## Configuring

+### Application configuration

+Baricadr main configuration is written in a single config file that Baricadr expects to find at `/baricadr/local.cfg` inside the container.
+A template for this file is available in [local.example.cfg](./local.example.cfg).
+You are supposed to create your own `local.cfg` file based on the template, and mount it to `/baricadr/local.cfg`.

+All configuration options can also be overriden using environment variables (same names as in `local.cfg`).

+Don't forget to set the `SECRET_KEYS` option to a random value for security (and keep it private).

+#### Run modes

 There are 3 run mode for baricadr: `dev`, `test` and `prod`.

 To enable development mode you should set the `BARICADR_RUN_MODE` environment variable to `dev`.
 It is set by default in the development docker-compose.yml file.
-Among other things it will display more logs.
+Among other things it will display more logs and perform live reload of modified code.

-This variable can be set to `test` or `prod` values.
+This variable can also be set to `test` or `prod` values.
 The default is `prod`.

 To override the configuration of the selected run mode, you need to create a file `local.cfg`, by copying `local.example.cfg`.
 Every config written in this file will override the default one.

+### Repositories configuration

-You should write a yaml file containing the list of repositories managed by Baricadr.
+You need to write a yaml file containing the list of repositories that you wish to be managed by Baricadr.
 Use this syntax:

 ```
 /some/local/path: